 “Yes, Gunnery Sergeant!”

-“Now what’s going on?
-Where’s the escape pods?
+“What’s going on?
+Where’re the escape pods?
 Where’s the gas giant?”

 “Sensors indicate we are in open space, Gunnery Sergeant.
 There are no escape pods within detection range.
 There is no gas giant within detection range.”